DrDaveTurner/HPC-User/episodes/gpus.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- What differences are there in handling an application that can use a GPU?
+- What differences are there in handling applications that can use a GPU?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives